filesender/filesender/docs/v2.0/install/index.md

 authentication for development and testing.

 # Step 5 - Web Server Security

+It is highly recommended to only offer the FileSender service over HTTPS.
+This prevents information used in a secure session from accidentally being leaked by unintended unsure HTTP requests.

 By default the configuration and setup for Apache and NGINX both use X-Frame-Options sameorigin and the configuration for FileSender itself